See the way the Special Promotions extension works.

 With this action you will be able to set ‘Buy sunglasses with a shirt and get a 20% discount’ promotion and many similar promotions.

-The rule below will apply ‘Buy sunglasses with shirt and get 20% discount’ promotion
+The rule below will apply ‘Buy sunglasses with a shirt and get 20% discount’ promotion

 And this is how the result may look like for a setup above

-With “Total Sales Qty” condition, you can create promotions for items that were bought previously.
-For example, “If you purchased iPhone 6, you could get any accessory for it with 50% discount”.
+With the “Total Sales Qty” condition, you can create promotions for items that were bought previously.
+For example, “If you purchased iPhone 6, you could get any accessory for it with a 50% discount”.

 1 Step.
 The condition you can find in the 'Items Subselection' tab.

 2 Step.
 If your promotion is dedicated to the specific item or items that were bought previously, you need to select SKU and then specify it (them).

 Select Attribute Set if your promotion is dedicated to a wide range of purchased products (for example, 'Apple products' or 'Smartphones').